-Ubi amor ibi fides (Where there is love, there is faith).
+Ubi amor ibi fides (Where there love, there is faith).

 Painting is the poorest art form.
-A few coloured paints are all that is required, just like when we were children.
+A few colored paints are all that is required, just like when we were children.
 It is secret, silent and docile, entrusted to the gaze that turns away.
-Always serving the raw materials but also perspective (width, length and depth); space that shrinks away as much as it creates order.
-That is all that painting is—a blank space full of vitality that absorbs all endeavours, deferring joy until later, at its peak.
-Contrary to appearances, a painting refuses comparisons with the sky, a colour, a form, a shadow, which always, one way or another, precedes it and fades away.
+Always serving the raw materials but also perspective (width, length and depth), space that shrinks away as much as it creates order.
+That is all that painting is - a blank space full of vitality that absorbs all endeavors, deferring joy until later, at its peak.
+Contrary to appearances, a painting refuses comparisons with the sky, a color, a form, a shadow, which always, one way or another, precedes it and fades away.
 Painting tries to catch hold of the invisible forces (what should they be called?) that invigorate life, as if seeking to hold water, which runs through your fingers.
-Whether painting is ‘abstract’ or ‘ figurative’, it is always the same love, the same dedication.
-Our true dimension is vast; painting accepts that with humility, an unavoidable sense of humility.
+Whether painting is "abstract" or "figurative", it is always the same love, the same dedication.
+Our true dimension is vast, painting accepts that with humility, an unavoidable sense of humility.

-Coloured lines – their harmony, their encounter - in order to recover the natural hymn to colour and to feel the infinite balance inherent to the tonalities of our world.
+Colored lines - their harmony, their encounter - in order to recover the natural hymn to color and to feel the infinite balance inherent to the tonalities of our world.